What Exactly Nicotine Is?

 You feel comfortable after consuming it

-Before difficulty, nervousness, and any stressful situations, you will use it to make yourself confident, and comfortable.
-Which shows that you are highly addicted to nicotine.
+Before any stressful situations, you use it to make yourself confident, and comfortable.
+Which shows that you are addicted to it.

 You may avoid family or friends or socialize, and choose a smoking restaurant or room, due to your smoking lifestyle.

-It is most commonly seen in smokers, that even by saying no, you consume cigarettes many times a day, which triggers more and more nicotine addiction day by day.
+It is most commonly seen in smokers, that even by saying no, they consume cigarettes many times a day, which triggers addiction.

 Also, attempts to stop physical and mood-related symptoms such as:

-After recovery from any health problem or developed lung or heart issue, you haven’t been able to stop nicotine consumption.
+After recovery from any health concern, you will not be able to stop nicotine consumption.

-Because it gives your brain and you a relaxed feeling, After which your mind cannot think of anything.
+Because it gives your brain a relaxed feeling, After which your mind cannot think of anything.
 Even your health condition.

 Symptoms of nicotine overdose